Carl Raschke: Turn of the millennium

-Raschke, Carl A. "The Next Reformation."
-Grand Rapids, MI: Baker Book House, 2004.

-Barna, George.
-"Revolution."
-Carol Stream, IL: Tyndale House, 2005.

 Raschke has also written on the general theory of religion.
 His book,The Revolution in Religious Theory: Toward A Semiotics of the Event, lays out how postmodern philosophy has impacted and reshaped both classical and contemporary paradigms of how we understand what is meant by the “religious.”
 In an interview with David Hale, Raschke criticizes many scholars of religion, particularly in regard to "cults", for approaching their subject as a "pseudo-phenomenology" that "does not seek to probe, or dialectically reflect, beyond the bare given."
 In reviewing the book, McGill University scholar Nathan Strunk writes that Raschke criticizes the history of religious studies as colonializing with a tendency toward "Aryanization", and thus "readers should not be surprised if some areas they consider sacred are tread over lightly."